 It was Spring of 2010.
 I already owned a bunch of rentals and had gotten my feet wet with rehabbing, but I was still a relative novice.
-Market was pretty depressed in Richmond, but that meant you could get really cheap houses.
+The housing market was pretty depressed in Richmond, but that meant you could get really cheap houses.

-So I come across this 2 story colonial that needs a lot of work but can be picked up for just $44k.
+So I come across this two story colonial that needs a lot of work but can be picked up for just $44k.

 I was going to do a basic renovation and turn it into a rental, which was my strategy all along.